American Academy of Microbiology Fellowship Nomination

 No, you cannot.
 Only fellows in good standing are eligible to nominate.
 If you are not sure about your Academy membership status, contact firstname.lastname@example.org.

-Yes, as a fellow in good standing, you may nominate up to 2 nominees and support 2 other nominees in each fellowship cycle.
+Yes, as a fellow in good standing, you may nominate up to 2 candidates and support 2 other candidates in each fellowship cycle.

 I was approached by a colleague who asked me to be their nominator—is this allowed?